arrlanyhars/Web-Development-CerdasIndonesia/README.md

 <h3>Objective/Goals</h3>
 - Provide a comprehensive platform that can help people to study and prepare CPNS examination which can be accessed anytime and anywhere
--

 <h3>Success Metrics</h3>
+- Total page view of the website
-- Number of user who access the website
+- Total user who access the website
-- Number of user

 <h3>Design</h3>
 <h3>Product Value</h3>